cloudevents/spec/schemaregistry/schemaregistry.md

 These dependencies are reflected in the path structure:

-`/schemagroups/{group-id}/schemas/{schema-id}/versions/{version}`
+`[/schemagroups]/{group-id}/schemas/{schema-id}/versions/{version}`

-The name of the first segment of the path is a suggestion and MAY differ between implementations and the registry does not need to be anchored at the site root.
+The name of the first segment of the path ("/schemagroups") is an illustrative suggestion and MAY differ between implementations and the registry does not need to be anchored at the site root.
 The segment names `schemas` and `versions` MUST be used.

 - `{group-id}` corresponds to the schema group's [`id` attribute](#id)
 - `{schema-id}` corresponds to the schema's [`id` attribute](#id-1)